 If you wish to come earlier, or will be making a journey to get to us, please call Mrs Shirley Power first: 01964 537474 or 07767 039794 so arrangements can be made if she is not on the property at the time of your visit.

-Members of the Wassand Wildlife Society have annual or half yearly access to the hide.
+Members of the Wassand Wildlife Society have year round access to the hide.

 Car parking: is available at the Hall.